TEALSK12/teals-minecraft/README.md

 Clone Setup
 -----------
-  In addition to the files and directories of a standard clone of this repo, there are two other directories you may wish to set up:
+  In addition to the files and directories of a standard clone of this repo, you may also want to set up a `test/` directory.

-### /test/
 This directory is ignored in the repo, and is intended for local test setups of the TealsMC distributed zip file.
-You can use this directory to hold a built release from the `out` directory.
+You can use this directory to hold a built release from the `build` directory.
 For example, running 'make build' might create `out\tealsmc-idea-1.0.1.zip`, which you could then extract to `test` and try out from there.

-### /site/
-  The /site/ directory contains the source for the public project web site.
-To set it up, run the command 'make site' from the project root.

-  (This directory is actually a clone of this same repo, but for the 'gh-pages' branch.
-This is GitHub's way of associating project web site source with the project contents itself.
-Project web site source is in the 'gh-pages' branch, and project content is in the 'master' branch.)

 Development - Eclipse